Customs import checks: how does it work?

 30 June 2020

-Ritra Cargo’s customs declaration department drafts thousands of import declarations annually.
-Some of the shipments concerned will later be selected for customs control, which usually results in delays to these shipments.
-Unfortunately, by its very nature the shipments picked for checking cannot be predicted.
-How does the custom authorities’ selection procedure work, how often are Ritra Cargo clients’ shipments checked and how can you mitigate these delays?
+Ritra Cargo’s customs declarations department drafts thousands of import declarations every year.
+Some of the corresponding consignments are selected for a customs check, causing delays to these shipments.
+Unfortunately, it is impossible to predict which consignments are selected.
+How does the customs selection procedure work, and what can you do to minimise delays?

 Which shipments are checked?

-- Country of origin of the products to be imported
+- Country of origin of the imported products

-- Reputation of the party that drafts the import declaration
+- Reputation of the customs broker drafting the import declaration

 What’s more, the customs office occasionally carries out extra checks on certain product groups or countries of origin.
 They will do this if there is justified doubt about the value of the product, for example, as was the case with textiles

 and shoes over the last few years.